U.S. flag

 5.

-• A multigene panel that includes VWF and other genes of interest (see Differential Diagnosis) may be considered.
+• A multigene panel that includes VWF, F8, and GPIBA (see Differential Diagnosis) may be considered to identify the genetic cause of the condition and/or distinguish VWD from hemophilia A and PT-VWD.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
-(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.
+(5) Multigene panels usually cannot detect the common recurring F8 intron 1 and intron 22 inversions.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.